wickkan/OpenCV-Projects/README.md

 - **Hand Tracking**: Uses MediaPipe and cvzone to detect and track hand landmarks.
 - **Distance Calculation**: Calculates the distance between the index and middle fingers to trigger interactions.
 - **Interactive Game**: Players score points by touching randomly appearing circles within a set time limit.

+## Parking Space Picker

+This project is a simple tool to manually identify and mark parking spaces in a parking lot image.
+The tool allows users to click on an image to draw rectangles representing parking spaces.
+The positions of these rectangles are saved and can be reloaded later, allowing for easy management of parking space data.

+### Features

+- **Add Parking Spaces**: Left-click on the image to create a new parking space rectangle.
+- **Remove Parking Spaces**: Right-click on an existing rectangle to remove it.
+- **Save/Load Positions**: The positions of the rectangles are automatically saved to a file using Python's `pickle` module.
+The positions are reloaded when the program is restarted.